 Question 9: What is the purpose of a Jenkins plugin?

 Answer: Jenkins plugins are add-ons that extend Jenkins’ functionality and integrate it with other tools and technologies.
-Plugins allow you to seamlessly connect Jenkins with external systems, enabling tasks like sending notifications, deploying to specific cloud platforms, or running code quality checks.
+Plugins allow you to seamlessly connect Jenkins with external systems, enabling tasks like sending notifications, deploying to specific Cloud Computing Platforms, or running code quality checks.
 Think of plugins as custom tools that enhance Jenkins’ capabilities to fit your specific needs.

 Question 10: Explain the concept of Jenkins build triggers.